n-r-w/knowledgegraph-mcp/README.md

    - IF NO RESULTS: search_knowledge(query="...", searchMode="fuzzy")
    - IF STILL EMPTY: search_knowledge(query="...", searchMode="fuzzy", fuzzyThreshold=0.1)
    - FOR CATEGORIES: Use exactTags=["tag1", "tag2"] instead of text query
+   - FOR MULTIPLE OBJECTS: Use query=["term1", "term2", "term3"] for batch searching
    - **PERFORM ALL SEARCH STEPS** for any project-related query

 ### ENTITY MANAGEMENT BEST PRACTICES